-XLMiner provides eight types of charts to visually explore your data: Bar Charts, Line Charts, ScatterPlots, Boxplots, Histograms, Parallel Coordinates, ScatterPlot Matrices, and Variable Plots.
-On the XLMiner ribbon, from the Data Analysis tab, select Explore - Chart Wizard to use the Chart Wizard to create a chart.
+Analytic Solver Data Mining provides eight various types of charts to visually explore your data: Bar Charts, Line Charts, ScatterPlots, Boxplots, Histograms, Parallel Coordinates, ScatterPlot Matrices, and Variable Plots.
+To create a chart select Explore - Chart Wizard.
 A description of each chart type follows.

 A box plot graph summarizes a data set and is often used in exploratory data analysis.
 This type of graph illustrates the shape of the distribution (its central value), and the range of the data.
 The plot consists of the most extreme values in the data set (maximum and minimum values), the lower and upper quartiles, and the median.

-Median: The median value in a data set is the value that appears in the middle of a sorted data set.
-If the data set has an even number of values, the median is the average of the two middle values in the data set.
+Median: The median value in a dataset is the value that appears in the middle of a sorted dataset.
+If the dataset has an even number of values then the median is the average of the two middle values in the dataset.